hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [20:42:50](#3ij0Ckl2SHFtiWMS3xKpkpZB7QTLP6vkbysb3xeZ4-U) <hiiamboris (NOT THIS ONE)>:
 > I don't get what you mean there by "breaking it"

-Again I must point you to [the comment](https://github.com/red/red/issues/4126#issuecomment-902281364) Ì†ΩÌ∏â I can imagine limitless scenarios, from editing a live View face (how do you edit a handle?), to a block with references to live series, to infinitely more complex data structures interlinked with each other and the live system.
+Again I must point you to [the comment](https://github.com/red/red/issues/4126#issuecomment-902281364) üòâ I can imagine limitless scenarios, from editing a live View face (how do you edit a handle?), to a block with references to live series, to infinitely more complex data structures interlinked with each other and the live system.

 [20:43:06](#mBxEwsCdTw4BQVxVQNKjiEIPHAhvj4v72iLzgewqE30) <dockimbel>: